rumballd/MB2K2-OS9-Alpha-Release/README.md

 # MB2K2-OS9-Alpha-release
- pre release files for the MB2K2
+ pre release files for the MB2K2 - last updated 2020-07-16

 These are the files for the alpha release of OS-9 L1 for the MB2K2.